Tech Note 0035

 Performance for the NFS network attached storage protocol varies greatly depending on the version and configuration.
 In some cases, there may be trade-offs between performance and reliability.
 When using NFS with a NAS device, consult the device vendor for performance advice.
 Following are general guidelines for both NFS devices and servers:

 Update to the most recent operating system and NFS versions available.
 Legacy NFS implementations may contain serious performance and file integrity bugs.
 Verify that all systems are running an adequate number of biod and nfsd processes.
+The instructions below assume NFS version 3 or later.

-Use the following mount options:
+When using NFS over UDP, use the following mount options:

 Some NFS servers and devices have limited support or poor performance for file locks.
 The ExpeDat and SyncDat server, servedat, uses such locks by default when running on Linux.
 If you are receiving otherwise unexplained Permission Denied errors when uploading to NFS, try setting the NoEXCL option.